 High-speed Allegro trains depart four times a day from Helsinki and from St. Petersburg.
 It takes about 3 hours to reach the capital of Finland from Saint Petersburg including the customs clearance procedure.
 Allegro trains offer economy and business seat types, free WI-FI, restaurant cabin, and a children’s area.
 Read more about 'Allegro' trains

 • Lastochka train

 Lastochka train (“Swallow” in Russian) is a modern and faster alternative to Russian “electrichka” (commuter train).
-It covers many destinations and connects major Moscow and Saint Petersburg with Nizhny Novgorod, Velikiy Novgorod, Petrozavodsk, Tver and other Russian cities and towns.
-There are two types of carriages in Lastochka trains: the one with an option of choosing a seat and the one where you can buy only general admission tickets.
+It covers many destinations and connects major Moscow and Saint Petersburg with Nizhny Novgorod, Velikiy Novgorod, Petrozavodsk, Tver, and other Russian cities and towns.
+There are two types of carriages in Lastochka trains: the one with the option of choosing a seat and the one where you can buy only general admission tickets.

 • Swift (Strizh) train